jcs101194/fractalPractice/README.md

 # Scene (level) changes
-Paused !!!-Apply moving Sierpinski carpets to a 3d model (preferably a fractal) !!! -Add an Apolloninian fractal
-In Progress !!! -Fix the atmposphere
+Paused !!!-Apply moving Sierpinski carpets to a 3d model (preferably a fractal) !!! -Add an Apolloninian fractal (or a klenian column of some kind) In Progress !!! -Fix the atmposphere

-# Game logic
-!!! -Add a point marker
+!!! -Apply serpinski carpet to a block
-!!! -Add mouse controllers
+!!! -Add Klenian columns

 # Optimizations
 !!! -Add pagination logic			# Scene is loading everything

+# Controls
+!!! -Add mobile phone controllers
+!!! -Add mouse controllers

 # Cleanup/Readability